-Chris Campbell, a 1989 Academy graduate, is entering his sixth season as an assistant and the throws coach at Navy.
+Chris Campbell, a 1989 Academy graduate, is entering his eighth season as an assistant and the throws coach at Navy.

 Campbell led the Navy throwers to a banner year in 2011-12.
 Campbell helped Zack Duncavage earn All-America Second-Team honors by placing 16th in the discus at the NCAA Outdoor Championship.
 Duncavage also placed seventh in the discus at the NCAA's East Regional Championship, won the Patriot League title and set a new school record in the event.
 Duncavage became Campbell's first All-American while at Navy.

 Also in 2011-12, Miles Snelgrove won the javelin at the Patriot League Outdoor Championship, placed fifth at the IC4A Championship to earn All-East honors and claimed 18th-place at the NCAA's East Regional Championship.
 Chris Ricks also earned IC4A All-East honors in the hammer throw and Chris Boniwell won the Patriot League shot put title.